iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 tags: ['travis-ci', 'python'] #, 'docker', 'aws', 'ansible']
 ---

-## Automate the boring stuff with Continuous Integration (CI)
+## Automate the boring stuff with Continuous Integration (CI), Continuous Deployment (CD)

 I first learned about Travis-CI through venturing out into GitHub to checkout several open source projects.
 I've seen how they have continuous integration workflows set up test their code on overy commit, branch, and pull request.
 > That seemed so convenient so I went off to try it myself.
 I've documented what I've learned below to help get you started!
 It's a community for everyone.
+>
+> 🌎🌈🌍🚀🌏

 ## Choosing a continuous integration service

 ### What to consider when working developing a Python3 application or package

-- **Python Community on GitHub** - support for all python3 verions.
+- **Python Community on GitHub** - support for all python3 🐍 versions.
-- **Choose your testing framework** - Use it with any popular testing framework.
+- **Choose your testing framework** - Use it with any popular testing framework: pytest, unittest, etc.
-- **Free for open source projects** - Zero cost for new open source users.
+- **Free for open source projects** - Zero cost for new open source users with reasonable build 🛠constraints.
+If you go closed source, you’re going to needs to fork over some 💵.

 ### Common providers

-- **Travis-CI** - seems to have a little saner syntax and finer configuration.
+- **Travis-CI** - my first and has served me well
-- **Circle CI** - seems to have a little saner syntax and finer configuration.
+- **Circle CI** - seems to have a little saner syntax and finer configuration relative to Travis-CI
-- **Gitlab** - open source where the others are closed source
+- **Gitlab** - leans open source where the others are closed source
-- **GitHub Actions** - newer and native to GitHub (if you host your code there)
+- **GitHub Actions** - newer, native to GitHub, and offers Linux, Windows, and MacOS builds.

 My learning started with Travis-CI and am using it since I am familiar with it.
 I haven't done a detailed comparison of the tools and it fits the needs of simpler python CI/CD projects.
+I want to look into GitHub actions, now that it’s coming out of Beta.

 You are free to use what you prefer, feel is right, or would like to start with.
 This article is not a comparison, but rather an introduction into the what the process looks like with one CI service.

 > Start small and build up what you learn.
 You will make progress, run into challenges, figure some out.
 Remember to sleep!!!!
 ![coding-feelings](./images/coding-feelings.jpg)